TEALSK12/2nd-semester-introduction-to-computer-science/do_now_202.md

 <br>
 <br>

-Try to figure out how to convert an integer, `100` to a string?
+Try to figure out how to convert a string, `'100'` to an integer?